uoregon-libraries/rais-image-server/README.md

 See the [manual installation instructions](MANUAL-INSTALL.md) if you don't want to use Docker, or you want to see exactly what's going on behind the scenes.

-Note that the Docker files can be useful for reference to see how the system is built on Fedora:

-- [Dockerfile.libs](docker/Dockerfile.libs) is the base docker image used for building and production
-- [Dockerfile.build](docker/Dockerfile.build) is the build system, which installs go and git in order to create the RAIS binary.
-- [Dockerfile.prod](docker/Dockerfile.prod) is the production image, based on the "libs" image and the compiled binary.
+Note that specific build and production environments can be found in the docker files and the Makefile's `docker` target, which may be useful for manual installation.  [docker/README.md](docker/README.md) describes this in a little more detail.

 ### Dockerhub